 We can recover $L$ by transforming the Lagrangian $L_0=R'^2$ of the free particle equation $R''=0$ by \eqref{lineariz-tr}.
 The transformed Lagrangian $\bar{L}$ is obtained as

-Because the Lagrangians $\bar{L}$ and $L$ differ by a total derivative they satisfy the same Euler-Lagrange equation \eqref{2nd-Riccati}.
+Remark that as the Lagrangians $\bar{L}$ and $L$ differ by a total derivative they give rise to the same Euler-Lagrange equation \eqref{2nd-Riccati}.
 In other words, $L$ and $\bar{L}$ are gauge equivalent Lagrangians \cite{CarinenaIbort}.

-\section{Conclusions and Outlook}
+\section{Conclusions and outlook}

-In this paper we analysed the invariance of second order ODEs under two dimensional affine Lie algebras realized by vector fields \eqref{A2} as extensions of the EP-symmetry vector field \eqref{EP-svfa}.
-By construction these type of equations can be integrated by Lie's standard reduction procedure.
+In this paper we have analysed the invariance of second order ODEs under a 2-dimensional affine Lie algebras realised by vector fields \eqref{A2} as extensions of the EP-symmetry vector field \eqref{EP-svfa}.
+By construction, these type of equations can be integrated by Lie's standard reduction procedure.
 It is also possible to give some particular (invariant) solutions.
-In the rank two case, for constant choice of the arbitrary function $H$ appearing in the ODE we have produced an equation of EP type (see \eqref{EPk}) with potential $p(t)$ replaced by $p(t)-Ka^{-2}(t)$, $K$ being some constant fixed by choice of $a$.
+In the rank two case, for a constant choice of the arbitrary function $G$ appearing in the ODE, we have produced an equation of EP type (see \eqref{EPk}) but with potential $p(t)$ replaced by $p(t)-Ka^{-2}(t)$, $K$ being some constant fixed by choice of $a$.
 The general solution formula for (\ref{EPk}) remains unchanged.
-We introduced a dissipative (damped) version of EP equation and presented its general solution (nonlinear superposition).
+We have introduced a dissipative (damped) version of EP equation and presented its general solution (nonlinear superposition).
 Linearisable subclasses of the canonical ODEs are obtained by Lie's test.

-As a final remark, let us mention that study is not merely academic, because some equations treated here arise in different applications.
-For example, in a recent paper the authors of \cite{NucciSanchini2015}, based on symmetry approach, investigated solutions and first integrals of a second order ODE falling within the class \eqref{diss-KS}.
-This ODE is obtained from elimination of a dynamical system modelling the total population of Easter island \cite{BasenerRoss2004}.
-Solutions can be recovered readily from our general results.
-A separate article will be devoted to study integrability properties of a variable coefficient variant of the above-mentioned model using results of the present work.
+As a final remark, let us mention that the presented study is not merely academic, for some equations treated here arise in different applications.
+For example, in the recent paper \cite{NucciSanchini2015}, the authors investigated solutions and first integrals of a second order ODE falling within the class \eqref{diss-KS}, based on symmetry approach.
+This ODE is obtained from elimination of a dynamical system modeling the total population of Easter island \cite{BasenerRoss2004}.
+Solutions can be readily recovered from our general results.
+A separate article \cite{GuengoerTorres2019} has recently been devoted to study integrability properties of a variable coefficient variant of the above-mentioned model by using results of the present work.